GerkinDev/devblog/content/walkthroughs/kubernetes/04-reverse-proxy/index.md

 ## 3. Setup the bare metal proxy

 We'll use nginx as our bare reverse proxy.
-It will simply redirect every requests on the specified ports to traefik, that was [previously installed in kubernetes](./03-router/index.md).
+It will simply redirect every requests on the specified ports to traefik, that was {{< linkToPage "./03-router" "previously installed in kubernetes" >}}.
 In the case of an SSL connection, it won't be unwrapped.

 ```sh
 # Install nginx